rheadmar/OTPPDataLoaderProject/README.md

 https://finnhub.io/

-And attempts to create a signal which could be used to invest.
+It uses a server client architecture to try and create a signal generator that could be used to invest on.